 Dave Armstrong (recent DPhil graduate student, now RAEng Fellow in the Department) ‘The Department of Materials has world class research facilities and friendly approachable academic staff.
 I have found this made for a lively and stimulating environment to work in.
 Graduates are well provided for, with regular social events and opportunities to gain teaching experience.
 While a graduate I had the opportunity to present my work at several major international conferences.
 The college system provides an excellent environment for social, cultural and sporting facilities.’

-John Murphy (recent DPhil graduate, now Associate Professor at University of Warwick) describes the Department as 'an extremely stimulating place to work.
+John Murphy (DPhil graduate in 2006, then RAEng/ EPSRC Research Fellow in the Department, now Assistant Professor at the University of Warwick) describes the Department as 'an extremely stimulating place to work.
 The size of the Department and its research focus allows students, research fellows and academics with different backgrounds to interact frequently to solve problems in the wide range of fields of which materials science is comprised.
-The research facilities and opportunities available in Oxford make it an excellent place to study for a doctorate'.
+The research facilities and other opportunities available in Oxford make it an excellent place to study for a doctorate.
+I left Oxford in 2013, but I still collaborate with my former colleagues in the Department, and also many of my peers who now hold academic posts at other leading Universities.
+Studying for a DPhil at Oxford Materials can provide an excellent foundation for an academic career’.

 Sarah Haigh (recent DPhil graduate, now Lecturer at University of Manchester) ‘The Department has some of the best training and facilities in the country and is a very friendly place to work.
 During my DPhil I have had the opportunity to teach undergraduates and help out on regular open days.
 The college system is also a bonus of studying at Oxford - as a graduate your college provides you with a great social life.
 Whilst at Linacre I tried knitting, attended courses in yoga and Pilates, and rowed for the college (despite not being especially 'sporty').’